 When thoughts and feelings are externalized, we can begin the process of alchemizing pain into meaningful growth.
 We can dissociate with the stories that no longer serve us, and we can expand or enhance the aspects of ourselves that we enjoy and want to feel more deeply.

-We feature true stories of pain and healing, stories that dismantle the shame of living with mental, physical or emotional trauma, and stories of individuals and organizations helping to heal their communities through grassroots efforts.
+We feature true stories of pain and healing, stories that dismantle the shame of living with mental, physical, or emotional trauma, and stories of individuals and organizations healing their communities through grassroots efforts.

 We set ourselves apart from other platforms by valuing emotion as much as logic, questions as much as answers, and personal narratives as much as deeply researched scientific studies.
 We publish all matters of the human experience—never supposing one individual’s pain to be greater than the other—valuing utmost the process by which you interact with your pain experience.

 Write, first and foremost, for yourself.
 Shoot photo essays for yourself.
 Write to heal.
-Our small team of editors pours over and responds to every submission we receive, and ENDPAIN is currently developing a digital tool that allows users to contribute to and search a global database of narratives that speak to all manners of pain and healing.
+Our small team pours over every submission we receive, and ENDPAIN is currently developing features for our audience to further explore narratives and tools that speak to all manners of pain and healing.
 And while we believe each story is important, however, we can’t publish everything.
 Write anyway.
 Submit below.